English Literature A-level

 Entry Requirements

-At least five GCSEs at Grade 4 or above, all from the basket subjects, including a Grade 5 in GCSE English Language.
+5+ GCSEs at Grade 4 or above from the core subjects, including Maths and Grade 5 in English Language.

 How will I learn?